LukasZahradnik/PyNeuraLogic/docs/advanced.rst

     advanced/recursive_xor
     advanced/java_settings_and_debugging

+* | :doc:`advanced/pytorch_integration`
+  | Use PyNeuraLogic in combination with the PyTorch 🔥 framework.

 * | :doc:`advanced/heterogeneous`
   | Learn how to represent heterogeneous graphs and possible ways to incorporate rules utilizing them into your templates.